CENTRIC-WP4/6G-infactory-subnetworks/README.md

 ## License

-This project is licensed under the MIR license - see the [LICENSE](https://github.com/CENTRIC-WP4/Multiple-access-with-MuJoCo-robots/blob/main/LICENSE).
+This project is licensed under the MIT license.